parsingphase/takeAticket/README.md

 everyone gets a fair turn.
 Time estimates show how long the existing queue will last and colour highlighting shows new performers and those performing repeatedly on consecutive songs.

-Event runners can also add their own background image and styling via the managment interface.
+Event runners can also add their own background image and styling via the management interface.
+Songs are uploaded from Excel spreadsheets through a choice of processors which determine which instruments are available for each song - or you can upload as voice-only for karaoke.
+[Custom processors](PROCESSORS.md) for different database structures or instruments can be added in minutes with a little understanding of
+PHP code  (not available on QuickStart without some technical knowledge).

 ------

-The software is free (and open source) and can be run with a single command under the Docker container platform (see [Quick Start](QUICKSTART.md)) or installed on your own webserver ([Installation](INSTALL.md)).
+The software is free, open source and extensible, and can be run with a single command under the Docker container platform (see [Quick Start](QUICKSTART.md)) or installed on your own webserver ([Installation](INSTALL.md)).
 Once installed, all operations can be carried out via the web interface.